sadit/SimilaritySearchDemos/site-src/demos.md

 More detailed, UMAP is a non-linear dimension reduction technique that uses the graph of all-nearest neighbors, and here is the place for `SimilaritySearch`.

-- `Pluto` notebooks require to run firstly an script to work, since they are the more interactive and work with already computed structures.
+- `Pluto` notebooks require to run firstly an script to work, and use already computed structures.
 - `Jupyter` notebooks are less interactive but they are great to visualize directly on github without running.

 ~~~